Most companies are interested in converting customers online…. Up until they’ve actually paid for something.

 The message here is far from ground-breaking.
 If you’re hoping to provide value at this stage it is important that your website continues to perform well.
 This includes on 4G / 3G connections.
 It is surprising how poorly websites with cheap hosting set-ups which appear fine in the UK work overseas.
 Slow websites at this stage = lost opportunity.

 Selfies & Show Offs

 If your Facebook friends are anything like mine this time of year is a bit of a cringefest.
-Sun burnt bald men and drunk women falling out of bikinis… taking selfies.
-“This is the greatest place ever… etc, etc”
+Sun burnt bald men … taking selfies, “This is the greatest place ever… etc, etc”.